 This Takayama restaurant is one where you can indulge in Hida beef, which is one of five types of Wagyu beef.
 Kobe beef is another type of Wagyu.
 Derived from black-haired Japanese cattle raised for 14 months, the beef has intense marbling and a high percentage of unsaturated fat, making it melt in your mouth.

-TIP: Try Hida beef prepared yakiniku style (Japanese BBQ).
+TOP TIP: Try Hida beef prepared yakiniku style (Japanese BBQ).

 ADDRESS: 6-8 Tenmanmachi